linx-software/linx-oauth2-token-service/README.md

    ```
    Copy the 'apiKey' string value.

-   Open the Solution's Settings and past the copied value into the'ApiKey' setting value.
+   Open the Solution's Settings and past the copied value into the'ApiKey' setting value and __save__ the Solution.
-3. Initiate the OAuth flow: Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.
-Next, debug the _TestInitiateFlow_ function and STEP OVER the InitateFlow function call.
+3. __Initiate the OAuth flow__

+   Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.

+   Next, debug the _TestInitiateFlow_ function and STEP OVER the _InitateFlow_ function call.

    Copy the value from the Debug Values panel and navigate to it in a browser.
-4. After successful authorization, go back to the Linx Designer and debug the TestFetchToken function, adding a breakpoint and stepping over the FetchToken function call like before.
+4. __Authorize the Linx app__

+   Copy the result from the previous function and navigate to the URL in a browser.

+   You will be prompted to authorize the Linx authentication service access to your identity.

+5. __Token generation__
+   The Linx Service will receive the callback request and exchange the authorization code for an access token.

+   The access token is then encrypted with your API Key and stored in the database.

+   The raw access token is returned to the user in the browser.
+4. __Token retrieval__

-5. Copy the value of the access token returned from the function call.
+   Go back to the Linx Designer and debug the _TestFetchToken_ function.
+Copy the value of the access token returned from the function call.

+6. __Testing the token__

-6. To test your access token, debug the TestAccessTokenGithub function, pasting the access token in the input parameter.
+   Debug the _TestAccessTokenGithub_ function, pasting the access token in the input parameter.

 7. You should see the details of the authenticated user being returned from the HTTP request.

 __Adding users:__

-To create a new user, run the CreateUser function from the server dashboard (Projects > UserAdminService > Functions > CreateUser).
+To create a new user, run the _CreateUser_ function from the server dashboard (Projects > UserAdminService > Functions > CreateUser).

 Add your new username and password as the input parameters.
 A user record will be created with the username and hashed password for future validation.

 ---